 What is a Hong Kong representative office?

-A representative office in Hong Kong is a common registration option for non-Hong Kong incorporated companies to have a place of administrative office in Hong Kong.
+A representative office in Hong Kong (RO) is a common registration option for non-Hong Kong incorporated companies to have a place of administrative office in Hong Kong.

-A representative office is considered to be an effective vehicle for any foreign investor to test the business environment, at the same time examine the potential of doing business before penetrating.
+A representative office is considered to be an effective vehicle for any foreign investor to test the business environment, at the same time, examine the potential of doing business before penetrating.

 Representative office in Hong Kong and many other places usually lies under the restriction for only conducting specific activities.